 University of Rhode Island, Kingston, RI – Teaching Certification

-Taught classes in science journalism and science communications in the School of Media and Public Affairs.
+Teach classes in science journalism and science communications in the School of Media and Public Affairs.
+Mentor students and direct programming for environmental journalism internships.
+Lead education activities for a national consortium of 25 universities and colleges for Planet Forward and advise as senior editor.
 Mentor students and direct programming for environmental journalism internship and Planet Forward.

 Senior Fellow for Socio-Environmental Understanding at the national socio-environmental synthesis center | 2015 to May 2020